deltachat/deltachat-pages/en/help.md

 You need to create a verified group with your contact in order to ensure that all messages will be safely E2E-encrypted between you two.
-However, we plan to introduce verified 1:1 chats soon, simplifying and extending the guruantees of verified E2E-encryption for all chat types.
+However, we plan to introduce verified 1:1 chats soon, simplifying and extending the guarantees of verified E2E-encryption for all chat types.
 Until then verified groups will remain classified as an experimental feature although they are successfully used from many repression-facing groups, and reported bugs have been continously fixed in the last years.